A short recap of who we are, and how we came to be.

 Janah’s so incredibly quick, and chock full of arcane information, I think sex is her mind massage.
 Whatever it is, it works for me.
 I like to give it up.

 Janah and I spent from age twelve to fifteen at Chapmans school for girls, a few blocks from the condo.
 (Chapmans is a story all by itself, you will learn more about it as we go along, a lot of it is covered in more detail in Books I-VII.)
 Then, because I’d absorbed so much taekwondo from Master Kim, he suggested I enter the Shaolin Temple buried deep inside Chinatown.
 Since I don’t do anything without Janah, we both went.
 She’s not a martial artist, and wasn’t a student there, but was permitted, welcomed, when the masters discovered she not only speaks flawless Chinese, but knows Buddhism and the complex history of Shaolin backwards.
 She was also a gift to the temple as a chemistry, math, biology and botany teacher.
 A living Wiki Buddha.
 I became a gung fu master, and a priest and have the brands, tiger and dragon on my forearms to prove it.
-Shaolin temples don’t brand anymore, most say they never did it.
+Shaolin temples don’t brand anymore, most say they never did.
 Branding is not recorded anywhere, but ours does, we are old, old style.

 Now we are out in the world, well, mostly the world of Manhattan.
 We live in a condo we created on the top floor of Chapmans, our neighbor is the Headmaster, Lacy Chapman.
 Janah and Lacy became good friends while she attended school there, when we returned from being in the temple, she offered to let us build out an apartment next to hers.

 We acquired a new companion, Nikko Murakami, who is now us, as in she eventually found she could communicate mentally with us.
-There were three, then four, along the way, we took in a ward, Amaya.
-Amaya has one name.
+There were three, then four, along the way, we took in a ward, Amaya, one name.
 She used to be someone else.
 We removed her from that unfortunate situation, she was Janah’s ward, then Nikko adopted her.
 Over time, Amaya learned to mental with me, but not with Janah and Nikko.
 Perhaps she wants some mental distance from her mother and her instructor.

 After the temple, Janah and I started working as Social Workers, no, not that kind.
 We work with an organization called The Society.
-The Society is a small group of very well heeled people who decided that the world is overrun with far too many assholes.
+The Society is a small group of ultra wealthy people who decided that the world is overrun with far too many assholes.
 Abusers, child predators, extreme bullies.
 The justice system, hahaha, is overwhelmed chasing around drug dealers and immigrants.
 Too many abusive punks get away with creating suffering with little in the way of consequences.
 The Society sends out Social Workers, sometimes called Social Skills, to give abusers a different perspective, to refocus them, enhance their social skills, to deliver consequences.
 Nikko and I are like Dominos, instead of pizza, we deliver consequences.
 If you are an abuser, you do not want to be brought to our attention.

 The development of the Society folded in with Janah’s young experience of seeing a man strike his wife and go for his own child.
 The imprint on Janah’s sensitive brain never left.
 Me, what we became, what we do now, is the flow of that single flip of the butterfly wing.
 The thing that caused Janah to research the extent of spousal and child abuse here in good old freedom and justice America.
 You can find the statistics online, they’re ugly.
 And those are reported cases, multiply by two, three, or more for a more accurate count of sheer vicious brutality.